Ichwour/Customer-Spend-Progression-Analysis/README.md

 | client_01880 |               2 |       2,420.00 |           2,585.00 |                      165.00 |                        0 |
 | client_00598 |              10 |       2,060.00 |           2,528.00 |                      468.00 |                      514 |

-## Local Conclusion

-The analysis identifies the exact purchase where each customer first crossed the selected high-value revenue threshold of €500.

-In the strongest cases, customers crossed the threshold very early, often on purchase 2–5.
-However, the table also shows that the crossing was frequently driven by a single large basket rather than slow cumulative growth.
-For example, several customers had very low previous cumulative revenue but crossed the threshold after one high-value basket.

-The days_from_first_purchase column adds an important timing layer.
-Some customers crossed the threshold on the same day as their first purchase, while others reached it only after several months or years.
-This separates immediate high-value conversion from slower customer value development.

-From a business perspective, this supports using cumulative revenue and purchase sequence tracking for CRM segmentation.
-Customers who cross the threshold after repeated purchases may be better candidates for loyalty or retention campaigns, while customers who cross it immediately may represent premium-intent buyers.

 ## Visualization

 ![High Value Threshold Crossing](images/high_value_threshold_crossing.png)

 ## Local Conclusion

-[INSERT LOCAL CONCLUSION HERE]

-Example:

-The threshold analysis identifies customers who became high-value after multiple purchases rather than immediately.
-This can help the business separate one-time high spenders from customers who gradually build value through repeat behavior.
+The chart shows that most customers who crossed the €500 cumulative revenue threshold did so relatively early, especially on the 2nd and 3rd purchase.
+The number of new threshold crossings gradually declines as purchase number increases, although a long tail of later crossings still exists.

+This suggests that early repeat purchases are an important signal for identifying customers with high-value potential.
+Customers who approach or cross the threshold within the first few purchases may be strong candidates for CRM follow-up, loyalty actions, or premium product recommendations.

+The result table adds another layer: in many top cases, the threshold was crossed through a single large basket after relatively low previous cumulative revenue.
+Therefore, the business should distinguish between customers who become high-value gradually and customers who cross the threshold suddenly due to one premium purchase.

+The first purchase is excluded from this analysis because the goal is to detect customers who became high-value after repeated purchase behavior, not customers who were already high-value from the first order.
 ---

 # Analysis 3: Spend Uplift Detection